sslover/node-express-api-boilerplate/readme.md

 	nodemon

+**Once you do this step, you should always start your app with nodemon**

-12) Open web browser to <http://localhost:3000> to view the web app.
+13) Open web browser to <http://localhost:3000> to view the web app.

-13) Stop the web server press Ctrl+c in the Terminal window.
+14) Stop the web server press Ctrl+c in the Terminal window.

 ### Push Your App to Github and Heroku